mdrumond/pc-chair-kit/README.md

 # PC Chair Kit
 This is a kit to make PC chairs lifes less painful.

+This code was written for ISCA-18 by Mario Drumond and Mark Sutherland under the guidance of Babak Falsafi.
+We used code from the ISCA 17 and Micro 17.
+The code is still in a crude state and we will clean it out in the near future.

 They can be used for the following tasks:
 * Conflict of interest management.
 * Paper assignments.